Smiling couple in a red car showing a phone with auto insurance quote options, with a mother and daughter walking near the beach in the background.

 Lender rules Financed or leased vehicles often require collision and comprehensive coverage.

 Quick takeaway: Loya full coverage may be worth reviewing if you cannot afford to repair or replace your car yourself.
-Compare the premium, deductible, vehicle value, lender requirements, and optional coverages before choosing liability-only or full coverage.
+Compare the premium, deductible, vehicle value, lender requirements and optional coverages before choosing liability-only or full coverage.

 What “Full Coverage” Really Means

 Full coverage is not a single standardized insurance product.
-It is a common phrase drivers use for a policy that includes liability insurance plus physical damage protection for your own vehicle.
+It is a common phrase drivers use for a policy that includes liability insurance plus physical damage protection for their own vehicle.
 In most cases, that means collision and comprehensive coverage are added to the legally required liability coverage.

 This distinction matters because full coverage does not mean every possible loss is covered.
-Mechanical breakdowns, wear and tear, excluded drivers, business use, delivery use, rideshare use, custom equipment, and loan balances above the vehicle’s value may require separate coverage or may not be covered at all.
+Mechanical breakdowns, wear and tear, excluded drivers, business use, delivery use, rideshare use, custom equipment and loan balances above the vehicle’s value may require separate coverage or may not be covered at all.

 Liability coverage